-We start by looking at some different artists, then drawing quick observational sketches to focus on the shape of still life objects.
+We start by looking at some different abstract artists, then drawing quick observational sketches to focus on the shape of still life objects.
 We then move onto pattern and mark-making, then finally colour theory; the colour wheel; contrasting and harmonious colour schemes.

-After their research, students start to create a series of drawings.
+After their research, students start to create a series of observational drawings.
 I teach this by having different sets of still life objects positioned around the room.
 Students then have a set amount of time to draw the outline of different objects.

 I keep the drawing times short – to around 5 minutes per drawing.
 This is to help students sketch, and only focus on the shape of the outlines.
 I think this also helps students understand the importance of ‘working drawings’, that can be developed into something else (in this case paintings), rather than creating an accomplished, detailed and fully shaded drawing.

-During their lessons, students aim to draw the outline of their chosen objects, making them as accurate as possible, overlapping and aiming to fill the space on their page.
+During their art lessons, students aim to draw the outline of their chosen objects, making them as accurate as possible, overlapping and aiming to fill the space on their page.
 After their first drawing, students complete a self-assessment and aim to make an improved drawing next.

-As they complete more drawings, I make the outcomes more difficult, adding things that need to be done on in their work:
+As they complete more drawings, I make the learning outcomes more difficult, adding things that need to be done on in their work:

 When their series of drawings is complete, I introduce pattern and mark-making.
 I have lots of lessons around mark-making here.